rbe549/rbe549.github.io/project2bfall2023aerial.md

 <a name='environment'></a>
 ## 3. Environment
 The map is known prior-art through a map file format from Project 2a (which can change during your live demo, more details on this later).
+An example map file for the real experiments can be downloaded from <a href="">here</a>.
+Note that you will be given a similar map file during the live demo.

 <a name='implementation'></a>
 ## 4. Implementation
 You will be using the DJI Tello Edu Quadrotor for the experiments (See Fig. 1).
-The goal is to navigate through a known map given the oracle position.
+The goal is to navigate through a known map given the oracle position (you will assume that your odometry and controls are perfect in this case).
 Essentially, you will be implementing a path planner, waypoint trajectory generator and a position controller.
 To do this, you will modify your code from Project 2a and integrate it with the <a href="https://github.com/damiafuentes/DJITelloPy">DJITelloPy</a> package or any other package that allows for control of the DJI Tello Edu using Python.
+You are free to perform this project either with a position controller or a velocity controller.
+The goal is to navigate though the scene as fast as possible. <b>Show your quadrotor pose in the map in Blender using the odometry through the run.</b>.

 <div class="fig fighighlight">